California Disturbing the Peace Law

 To be sure, the police in Los Angeles are too busy to deal with all of these cases, so they may issue warnings or citations instead of making an arrest.

 Another common type of disturbing the peace is public intoxication, a violation of California Penal Code Section 647(f).
-Public intoxication applies to a person that is unable to care for themselves in public due to intoxication.
+Public intoxication applies to a person who is unable to care for themselves in public due to intoxication.

 What are the Penalties for Disturbing the Peace in California?